JalogTeam/JalogTeam.github.io/README.md

 Documentation in HTML can be found at [https://jalogteam.github.io/](https://jalogteam.github.io/)

 ## Source Codes
-Documentation in HTML can be found at [https://github.com/JalogTeam/Jalog](https://github.com/JalogTeam/Jalog)
+Source codes can be found at [https://github.com/JalogTeam/Jalog](https://github.com/JalogTeam/Jalog)

 ## JAR File
-JAR file can be downloaded from [https://jalogteam.github.io/](https://jalogteam.github.io/)
+A download link to the JAR file can be found at the documentation page [https://jalogteam.github.io/](https://jalogteam.github.io/)